 impression on the optic nerve. . . .
 On the following day General Lasalle minutely inspected the place, attended by several officers of his staff.
 The thrilled even men inured to the battle-field with horror; only one of these, unique in its kind for refined cruelty, seems deserving of more particular "In a recess in a subterraneous vault, contiguous to the private ball for examinations, stood a wooden figure, made by the hands of monks, and rep glory encompassed her head, and in her right hand she held a banner.
 It struck us all, at first sight, as suspicious, that, notwithstanding the silken re ample folds from her shoulders, she should wear a sort of cuirass.
 On closer scrutiny, it appeared that the fore part of the body was stuck full of ex knife-blades, with the points of both turned towards the spectator.
 The arms and hands were jointed; and machinery behind the partition set the fig the Inquisition was compelled, by command of the General, to work the machine, as he termed it.
-When the figure extended her arms, as though to heart, the well-filled knapsack of a Polish grenadier was made to supply the place of a living victim.
-The statue hugged it closer and closer; and we orders, made the figure unclasp her arms and return to her former position, the knapsack was perforated to the depth of two or three inches, and re nails and knife-blades.
-To such an infernal purpose, and in a building erected in honour of the true faith, was the Madonna rendered subservient!"
+When the figure extended her arms, as though to orders, made the figure unclasp her arms and return to her former position, the knapsack was perforated to the depth of two or three inches, and return to former position, the knapsack was the Madonna rendered subservient!"
 Of Napoleon, cited by H. Grattan Guinness, The Approaching End Of The Age (London: Hodder and Stoughton, 1878), 205-207]

 Another such account is given by Roth, who as explained on a web site, "records the opening of the Office in Lisbon before it was made into the Opera House.
-The account has Annual Register of 1821) show beyond doubt, that there were human remains found in the dungeons, which were in use (from an inscription on a dungeon wall) as lawhose garments were found among the human and other remains lying in the tiers of dungeons and among the evidence of murder both old and recent, committed there Inquisition, Robert Hale Ltd, London, 1937, pp. 84-85).
+The account the Annual Register of 1821) show beyond doubt, that there were human remains found in the dungeons, which were in use (from an inscription on a dungeon wall) as law hose garments were found among the human and other remains lying in the tiers of dungeons and among the evidence of murder both old and recent, committed there" Inquisition, Robert Hale Ltd, London, 1937, pp. 84-85).
 Though somewhat suspicious of this account, Roth states "In the main, nevertheless, the picture is probably as re-